aws-solutions-library-samples/guidance-for-tracking-assets-and-locating-devices-using-aws-iot/README.md

 ## Prerequisites
 ### Operating System

 In order to visualize device positions and geofences, the application requires a local web server to be running.
 This deployment will assume the usage of Amazon Linux 2023 using AWS Cloud9.
 Running these steps on other operating systems may require additional steps.
-Additionally, the AWS Command Line Interface (CLI) will be required to deploy CloudFormation templates, and Node.js for running the visualization.
+Additionally, the AWS Command Line Interface (CLI) will be required to deploy CloudFormation templates and interact with Amazon Location Service.
+Node.js is required for running the visualization.

 ### AWS Account Requirements